Sumter County, Alabama

 Sumter County is a county located in the west central portion of Alabama.
 At the 2020 census, the population was 12,345.
 Its county seat is Livingston.
 Its name is in honor of General Thomas Sumter of South Carolina.
+The University of West Alabama is in Livingston.

 History

 Sumter County was established on December 18, 1832.
 From 1797 to 1832, Sumter County was part of the Choctaw Nation, which was made up of four main villages.
 The first settlers in Sumter County were French explorers who had come north from Mobile.
 They built and settled at Fort Tombecbee, near the modern-day town of Epes.
 In 1830, with the Treaty of Dancing Rabbit Creek, the Choctaw Indians ceded the land that is now Sumter County to the government.

 Geography

 According to the United States Census Bureau, the county has a total area of 913 sqmi, of which 904 sqmi is land and 9.4 sqmi (1.0%) is covered by water.
 It is intersected by the Noxubee River.